lecheng/Gobang/README.md

 "20222",25
 "2011",4
 ```
 In the principle, "2" represents self, "1" represents the opponent and "0" represents space.
+The value after the comma is weight of this case.th